AnyLog-co/documentation/13- Support & Troubleshooting/04- Third-Party Support/03- MilvusDB.md

 --->

-This page covers standing up a Milvus **server** via Docker (for Milvus **Lite**, no server setup is needed — see
-<a href="../../09-%20Data%20Management/02-1%20Databases/05-%20MilvusDB.md#connect" target="_blank">05- Milvus</a>), then a full walkthrough from first connection through querying data back
+This page covers standing up a Milvus **server** via Docker (for Milvus **Lite**, no server setup is needed — see [05- Milvus](../../09-%20Data%20Management/02-1%20Databases/05-%20MilvusDB.md#connect)), then a full walkthrough from first connection through querying data back out.
-out.

 ---